resbaz/ResGuides-Gitbook/gitbooksintro.md

 ##Step 3: Remove superfluous content

-There are a files in the `data` and `examples` directory of this repository that you may want to get rid of. (they were included mainly because github doesn't register empty folders.)
+There are a files in the `data` and `examples` directory of this repository that you may want to get rid of (they were included mainly because github doesn't register empty folders).

 ##Step 4: Adding content